-Gibson, A & Martinez-Maldonado, R 2017, 'That dashboard looks nice, but what does it mean? towards making meaning explicit in learning analytics design', ACM International Conference Proceeding Series, pp. 528-532.View/Download from: UTS OPUS or Publisher's site
+Gibson, A & Martinez-Maldonado, R 2017, 'That dashboard looks nice, but what does it mean? towards making meaning explicit in learning analytics design', ACM International Conference Proceeding Series, pp. 528-532.View/Download from: Publisher's site

 © 2017 Association for Computing Machinery.
 All rights reserved.
 As learning analytics (LA) systems become more common, teachers and students are often required to not only make sense of the user interface (UI) elements of a system, but also to make meaning that is pedagogically appropriate to the learning context.
 However, we suggest that the dominant way of thinking about the relationship between representation and meaning results in an overemphasis on the UI, and that re-thinking this relationship is necessary to create systems that can facilitate deeper meaning making.
 We propose a conceptual view as a basis for discussion among the LA and HCI communities around a different way of thinking about meaning making, specifically that it should be explicit in the design process, provoking greater consideration of system level elements such as algorithms, data structures and information flow.
 We illustrate the application of the conceptualisation with two cases of LA design in the areas of Writing Analytics and Multi-modal Dashboards.

-Knight, S, Martinez-Maldonado, R, Gibson, A & Shum, SB 2017, 'Towards mining sequences and dispersion of rhetorical moves in student written texts', ACM International Conference Proceeding Series, International Learning Analytics & Knowledge Conference, ACM, Vancouver, British Columbia, Canada, pp. 228-232.View/Download from: UTS OPUS or Publisher's site
+Knight, S, Martinez-Maldonado, R, Gibson, A & Shum, SB 2017, 'Towards mining sequences and dispersion of rhetorical moves in student written texts', ACM International Conference Proceeding Series, International Learning Analytics & Knowledge Conference, ACM, Vancouver, British Columbia, Canada, pp. 228-232.View/Download from: Publisher's site

 © 2017 ACM.
 There is an increasing interest in the analysis of both student's writing and the temporal aspects of learning data.
 The analysis of higher-level learning features in writing contexts requires analyses of data that could be characterised in terms of the sequences and processes of textual features present.
 This paper (1) discusses the extant literature on sequential and process analyses of writing; and, based on this and our own first-hand experience on sequential analysis, (2) proposes a number of approaches to both pre-process and analyse sequences in whole-texts.
 We illustrate how the approaches could be applied to examples drawn from our own datasets of 'rhetorical moves' in written texts, and the potential each approach holds for providing insight into that data.
 Work is in progress to apply this model to provide empirical insights.
 Although, similar sequence or process mining techniques have not yet been applied to student writing, techniques applied to event data could readily be operationalised to undercover patterns in texts.